rolecode/minimax-api-php/README.md

 ## Installation
-You can install this library with composer:
+You can install library with composer:
 ```
 composer require rolecode/php-minimax
 ```